 Oatly's score of 61 is higher than 79% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Oatly, headquartered in Sweden (SE), reported total carbon emissions of approximately 319,164,000 kg CO2e.
 This figure includes Scope 1 emissions of about 9,654,000 kg CO2e, Scope 2 emissions of around 3,791,000 kg CO2e, and significant Scope 3 emissions totalling approximately 305,718,000 kg CO2e.
 The latter includes emissions from purchased goods and services (about 236,713,000 kg CO2e) and upstream transportation and distribution (approximately 56,469,000 kg CO2e).
-Oatly has set an ambitious target to reduce its greenhouse gas emissions intensity by 70% per litre of product produced by 2029, using 2020 as the baseline.
-This target encompasses all scopes of emissions (Scope 1, 2, and 3), reflecting the company's commitment to significantly lowering its climate footprint across its entire value chain.
-In 2023, Oatly's total emissions were approximately 244,054,000 kg CO2e, indicating a year-on-year increase in emissions.
-The company continues to disclose comprehensive emissions data, demonstrating transparency and accountability in its climate commitments.
-Oatly's emissions data is sourced directly from Oatly Group AB, with no cascading from parent or related organizations.
-The company actively participates in initiatives such as the CDP and the Race to Zero campaign, further solidifying its commitment to sustainability and climate action.
+Oatly has set an ambitious target to reduce its greenhouse gas emissions intensity by 70% per litre of product produced by 2029, using 2020 as the baseline year.
+This target encompasses all scopes of emissions (Scope 1, 2, and 3), reflecting the company's commitment to significantly lower its climate footprint across its entire value chain.
+In 2023, Oatly's total emissions were reported at approximately 244,054,000 kg CO2e, with Scope 1 at about 7,284,000 kg CO2e and Scope 2 at around 4,613,000 kg CO2e.
+The Scope 3 emissions for that year were approximately 232,157,000 kg CO2e, indicating a substantial reliance on upstream activities for its overall carbon footprint.
+Oatly's emissions data is sourced directly from Oatly Group AB, with no cascading from a parent organization.
+The company actively discloses its emissions across all relevant scopes, demonstrating transparency in its sustainability efforts.

 Access structured emissions data, company-specific emission factors, and source documents